We consulted on our plans in autumn 2017. The consultation report is now available on the Cycle Superhighway 9 consultation page.

 This section of CS9 would provide a continuous, largely-segregated route between Kensington Olympia and Brentford town centre, via Hammersmith and Chiswick.
 Subject to consultations and approvals from partner boroughs, we intend to start work in late 2018.

 We are working closely with the London Borough of Hounslow to develop proposals to extend CS9 further west through Brentford and towards Hounslow.
-We expect to hold a public consultation on this in summer 2018.
+We expect to hold a public consultation on this in 2019.